jethrocarr/puppet-roadwarrior/README.md

 destination servers on your network know how to route back to the VPN range via the server.
 (TODO: add a NAT option to this module?)

+Refer to `manifests/params.pp` for the full list of configurable options and what they mean.

 # Client Configuration